Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The two versions can be mixed, e. g. using the short version if ytr, yrot is 0.0 each.

+**Dn!:...**
-Dn!:... inverts the transformation.
-This is used for workpiece mode.
+Same as above, but inverts the transformation.
+Inverts rotations and translations.
+This is used for workpiece mode and explained in a world mode vs. workpiece mode chapter.

 Example:
 * D1:100.0:0:0:90.0 means DH 1 displacement by 100 mm in Z axis direction and a rotation of the coordinate system by +90 degrees of the X axis